 - Undergraduate Concentration

-Doctoral students at the finance and economics division typically specialize in financial economics.
+Doctoral students in the finance division typically specialize in financial economics.

 The first year of the program is dedicated to core courses that include a two-semester microeconomics sequence, a two-semester econometrics sequence, and one-semester courses in accounting and finance.
 During the second year the students take required courses in corporate finance and asset pricing – and a one-semester course in macroeconomics.